 Different countries are at different stages of this path, and digitization to E-Government is proceeding at different speeds, anyway, this process is currently happening at the state level.
 Because, as we wrote earlier, the process of complete digitalization to E-Gov of all spheres of life is inevitable.
 In general, digitalization will simplify the interaction of citizens with the state, simplify the process of government management, will defeat corruption.
 One of the aspects of digitalization is the GaaS approach — Government as a Service — that is, recognition of the role of the state as a service for citizens.

 This article is dedicated to product management, and we will present that our task is to think over the development, implementation and support of a comprehensive solution for the country digitalization.
+It is possible to say that we are going to analyze a startup idea:

 - Digital transformation is a global trend.
-Different countries — at different stages of the journey.
+Different countries are at different stages of the journey.
 Somewhere there is nothing done, somewhere the process is actively going on.
 But it is completed nowhere.
 According to the latest research at the end of 2019, even highly-developed states have realized no more than 18% of their digital potential.

 - IT outsourcing — the transfer of functions to professionally support the smooth operation of individual systems and/or infrastructure — one more trend.